Christmas has come early for Luther fans - Idris Elba will be putting the famous coat back on for another dark and terrifying adventure on BBC One.

 She was recently seen in ITV crime drama series Innocent, which told the story of a man who is released from prison after being accused of killing his wife.

-First trailer for series 5 revealed
+First teaser for series 5 revealed

 The 20-second teaser features Idris Elba, who plays DCI John Luther, breathing heavily as his shadowed frame walks towards the camera down a darkened corridor.